E-Commerce Platform Comparison for Singapore SMEs: Shopify vs WooCommerce vs Custom

 Realistic total for a growing SME: SGD 200-400/month

-- Built-in marketing tools: Email, SEO basics, discount codes, customer segmentation
+- Built-in marketing tools — email, SEO basics, discount codes, customer segmentation

-- Support: 24/7 customer support via chat and email
+- 24/7 support via chat and email

 Best For